 Section 2.03.
 Transfers of Certain Other Assets and Liabilities.
-Unless otherwise provided in this Agreement or in any Ancillary Agreement and to the extent not previously effected in accordance with Section 2.02, prior to the Distribution Time (a) Masco shall, or shall cause the relevant member of the Masco Group to, assign, contribute, convey, transfer and deliver (or shall have assigned, contributed, conveyed, transferred and delivered) to Spin Co or any Subsidiary of Spin Co as of the Distribution Time designated by Spin Co (a "Spin Co Designee") all of the right, title and interest of Masco or such member of the Masco Group in and to all assets, if any, held by any member of the Masco Group that relate solely to the Spin Co Business (and not to the Masco Business) and Spin Co or such Spin Co Designee shall assume and take transfer of all Liabilities to the extent associated with such assets, and (b) Masco and Spin Co shall, or shall cause the relevant member of the Spin Co Group to, assign, contribute, convey, transfer and deliver to Masco or any Subsidiary of Masco as of the Distribution Time designated by Masco (a "Masco Designee") all of the right, title and interest of Spin Co or such member of the Spin Co Group in and to all assets, if any, held by any member of the Spin Co Business) and Masco or such Masco Designee shall assume and take transfer of spin Co Business or such member of the Spin Co Group in and to all assets, if any, held by any member of the Spin Co Group that relate solely to the Masco Designee shall assume and take transfer of all Liabilities to the extent associated with such assets, if any, held by any member of the Spin Co Group that relate solely to the Masco Designee shall assume and take transfer of all Liabilities to the extent associated with such assets.
-To the extent any assignment, contribution, conveyance, transfer, delivery or assumption of any asset or Liability of either Group as of the Distribution Time is not effected in accordance with this Section 2.03, put subject to Section 2.04), the relevant party shall use all reasonable efforts to effect such transfer as promytly thereafter as practicable.
+Unless otherwise provided in this Agreement or in any Ancillary Agreement and to the extent not previously effected in accordance with Section 2.02, prior to the Distribution Time (a) Masco shall, or shall cause the relevant member of the Masco Group to, assign, contribute, convey, transfer and deliver (or shall have assigned, contributed, conveyed, transferred and delivered) to TopBuild or any Subsidiary of TopBuild as of the Distribution Time designated by TopBuild (a

+"TopBuild Designee") all of the right, title and interest of Masco or such member of the Masco Group in and to all assets, if any, held by any member of the Masco Group that relate solely to the TopBuild Business (and not to the Masco Business) and TopBuild or such TopBuild Designee shall assume and take transfer of all Liabilities to the extent associated with such assets, (b) Masco shall, or shall cause the relevant member of the Masco Group to, assume any and all of the Masco Liabilities to the extent such Liabilities would otherwise remain obligations of any member of the TopBuild Group, (c) Masco and TopBuild shall, or shall cause the relevant member of the TopBuild Group to, assign, contribute, convey, transfer and deliver to Masco or any Subsidiary of Masco as of the Distribution Time designated by Masco (a "Masco Designee") all of the right, title and interest of TopBuild or such member of the TopBuild Group in and to all assets, if any, held by any member of the TopBuild Group that relate solely to the Masco Business (and not to the TopBuild Business) and Masco or such Masco Designee shall assume and take transfer of all Liabilities to the extent associated with such assets and (d) TopBuild shall, or shall cause the relevant member of the TopBuild Group to, assume any and all of the TopBuild Liabilities to the extent such Liabilities would otherwise remain obligations of any member of the Masco Group.
+To the extent any assignment, contribution, conveyance, transfer, delivery or assumption of any asset or Liability of either Group as of the Distribution Time is not effected in accordance with this Section 2.03 prior to the Distribution Time for any reason (including as a result of the failure of the parties to identify it as being required to be transferred pursuant to this Section 2.03, but subject to Section 2.04), the relevant party shall use all reasonable efforts to effect such transfer as promptly thereafter as practicable.